German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 Tram Route No. 38 in Bytom Featuring the Kriegsstraßenbahnwagen

 Kriegsstraßenbahnwagen (war tramcar).
-Copies of this German World War II tramcar are still in scheduled passenger service in Bytom, Poland.
+Polish copies of this German World War II tramcar are still in scheduled passenger service in Bytom, Poland.

 External Links